Jennings Park Demonstration Garden

 The one-acre garden consists of an integrated mix of perennial, annual, and edible beds featuring a variety of gardening practices and ideas, most of which can easily be incorporated into your own landscaping.
 Or the garden can simply be enjoyed within the tranquility of the park.

-Visit the English, Rose and Cutting Gardens; come see what’s new in the Vegetable Gardens; in season taste a Mulberry from the old Mulberry Tree; let the little ones play Hopscotch in the Walkable Garden; explore the vertical garden area; and look at all the beds with Dwarf Conifers, Sedums, Heucheras, Hostas, Succulents, Grasses, and much more,
+Visit the English, Rose and Cutting Gardens; come see what’s new in the Vegetable Gardens; let the little ones play Hopscotch in the Walkable Garden; explore the vertical garden area; and look at all the beds with Dwarf Conifers, Heucheras, Hostas, Grasses, and much more,

-Volunteers are available to answer questions, explain techniques, and help solve home garden problems every week May through September on Mondays and many Thursdays from 9 am to noon (excluding holidays).
+While the garden itself is open year-round, volunteers are available to answer questions, explain techniques, and help solve home garden problems every week May through September on Mondays and many Wednesdays 9 am to noon (excluding holidays).
 Call 425-357-6010 for an exact schedule.

 Use the main entrance to Jennings Park at 6915 Armar Road in Marysville.
 The demonstration garden is southeast of the parking area just beyond the Children’s play area.